KevinBjarnemark/bottle-post-recipes/README.md

 >
 > 5. Users are able to boost their own recipes.
 Again, when there's not that many recipes, chances are high that new users will take advantage of this fluke.
 >
-> 6. If a recipe has had their recipe retunred to the ocean more and 100 times, it may break the UI.
+> 6. If a recipe has had their recipe returned to the ocean more and 100 times, it may break the UI.

-#### Delete account ❌
+#### Delete Account ❌

 To comply with privacy laws and to provide a seamless way to allow users to delete their data.
 A `Delete account button` is located at the `Account button dropdown`.
 This is designed in such a way that it also deletes related data in the database.
 Users are therefore able to purge their data from the system meaning recipes, comments, username, etc.